AkikoZ/GoGET/README.md

-# LabGET
+# GoGET

-A simple HTTP Getter with **self-implemented** URL parsing, DNS resolution and HTTP GET request and response parsing.
+A Go implementation of an HTTP Getter with **fully self-implemented** URL parsing, DNS resolution and HTTP GET request and response parsing **using only transport layer APIs**.

 ## Functions